2013 IIHF Women's World Championship: Division I Group A

-The Division I Group A tournament was played in Stavanger, Norway, from 7 to 13 April 2013.
+The Division I Group A tournament was played in Stavanger, Norway, from April 7 to 13, 2013.

+The winners of the Division I Group A were initially presumed to be promoted to the 2015 Top Division.
+However, with the Divisions I and II playing in an Olympic year, and the eight Olympic entries being in none of those tournaments, it was determined that the last-placed Olympic team will play a challenge series with the 2014 Division I Group A champion for promotion to the 2015 Top Division.
+So Japan, as the last team of the 2014 Olympics, did not participate in the World Championships in 2014 and advanced to the 2015 Top Division playoff.

 Division I Group B

-The Division I Group B tournament was played in Strasbourg, France, from 7 to 13 April 2013.
+The Division I Group B tournament was played in Strasbourg, France, from April 7 to 13, 2013.

 Division II

 Division II Group A

-The Division II Group A tournament was played in Auckland, New Zealand, from 8 to 14 April 2013.
+The Division II Group A tournament was played in Auckland, New Zealand, from April 8 to 14, 2013.

 Division II Group B

-The Division II Group B tournament was played in Puigcerdà, Spain, from 1 to 7 April 2013.
+The Division II Group B tournament was played in Puigcerdà, Spain, from April 1 to 7, 2013.

 Division II Group B Qualification

-The Division II Group B Qualification tournament was played in İzmir, Turkey, from 7 to 9 December 2012.
+The Division II Group B Qualification tournament was played in İzmir, Turkey, from December 7 to 9, 2012.